DJ Johnson (baseball)

-Daniel Stuart Johnson (born August 30, 1989) is an American professional baseball pitcher who is a free agent.
-He has played for the Colorado Rockies, Cleveland Indians and Tampa Bay Rays of Major League Baseball and for the Hiroshima Toyo Carp and Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
+Daniel Stuart Johnson (born August 30, 1989) is an American professional baseball pitcher for the Tigres de Quintana Roo of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies, Cleveland Indians, and Tampa Bay Rays, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp and Tohoku Rakuten Golden Eagles.

 Amateur career

 Johnson attended Sunset High School in Beaverton, Oregon.
 He attended Mount Hood Community College in Gresham, Oregon for two years (2008 and 2009).
 He then attended Western Oregon University in 2010.
 An injury kept him from pitching that season, and poor grades limited him to just 11 games played as a position player.

 Professional career

 Tampa Bay Rays

 Undrafted after his junior year of college, Johnson signed a free agent contract with the Tampa Bay Rays on June 24, 2010, after being noticed by a scout at a local American Legion exhibition game.
 He played for the GCL Rays in 2010.
 He was released by the Rays on April 20, 2011.